 Computer Assisted Instruction

-Actively Learn is an online platform that lets our teachers engage our students in reading.
+We employ various an online programs that let our teachers engage our students in reading.
 This is achieved because scaffolding, peer learning, and assessment come together inside a text, exactly when students need help and motivation.
-This website makes it easy for teachers to collaborate and to share a digital curriculum, diagnose “the why” behind student performance, and access professional development with an immediate impact.
+These programs make it easy for teachers to collaborate and to share a digital curriculum, diagnose “the why” behind student performance, and access professional development with an immediate impact.

 Comprehension is the overall goal of all reading instruction.
 It is best taught at the developmental or instructional level of the student.
 Teacher-guided use of eight cognitive comprehension strategies in combination is the most effective approach to building comprehension skills, according to the National Reading Panel.
 The goal is to scaffold instruction in a gradual release-of-responsibility model until the reader is able to use strategies without the assistance of the teacher (Pearson and Gallagher, 1983).
 The National Reading Panel concluded in its research analysis that cognitive-strategy instruction results in significant gains in reading comprehension.
 Reading A-Z uses the strategies necessary for reading comprehension in each lesson.
 See chart below: